SuperMonstor/bengaluru_maps_prod/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Contributing

+Contributions are welcome!
+Here's how you can help:

+1. Fork the repository
+2. Create a new branch (`git checkout -b feature/your-feature`)
+3. Make your changes
+4. Commit your changes (`git commit -m 'feat: add some feature'`)
+5. Push to the branch (`git push origin feature/your-feature`)
+6. Open a Pull Request

+Please ensure your code follows the existing style and passes all checks.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Created By